xBlade58/smart-meter-platform-page/documentation/implementation/smartmeter-service/Smartmeter_Service.md

 Apart from that we also implemented a `Redis-Adapter` that listens for `HouseholdEvents`.
 For example, after a `MeterAssignedEvent` is sent by the Household microservice, the Smartmeter service updates the respective `householdId` field of the Smart Meter.

+Finally, we want to note that our objective was not to develop a fully Domain-Driven-Design pattern, despite the fact that you might recognise some DDD patterns in the implementation.
+We rather wanted to develop a "clean" Hexagonal Architecture.

+## Technology Stack

+- Spring Boot
+- HIbernate
+- TimescaleDB
+- Redis Streams